Programmes

 All people should be protagonists for food systems to be inclusive, equitable, and resilient.

-The Empowering Food Systems Actors Programme address barriers to substantive participation in transforming food systems to advance prosperity and access to safe and nutritious foods to support healthier diets.
+The Empowering Food Systems Actors Programme addresses barriers to substantive participation in transforming food systems to advance prosperity and access to safe and nutritious foods to support healthier diets.
 We focus on children and young people, gender, and good governance in food systems.

 Food Systems Governance Children and Young People